2022 AmeriCorps YPAR grant

 Grant Overview

 In October 2022, Carleton College, in collaboration with five school districts in Minnesota and YoUthROC (a youth participatory action research team in North Minneapolis), received a grant from the AmeriCorps Office of Research and Evaluation for a project entitled “Using YPAR Insights to Transform School Policies and Practices.”
 This new project builds on the youth participatory action research (YPAR) methodology and networks developed through Carleton College’s 2018 Community Conversations grant.
+This three-year grant funded youth research projects, staff professional development around YPAR, and networking opportunities across seven different sites in Minnesota: Brooklyn Center Community Schools; Carleton College; Faribault Public Schools; Rochester Public Schools; St. Anthony/New Brighton Middle School; St. Louis Park Public Schools; and YoUthROC/University of Minnesota.

 Anyon, Y., Bender, K., Kennedy, H., & Dechants, J. (2018).
 A systematic review of youth participatory action research (YPAR) in the United States: Methodologies, youth outcomes, and future directions.
-Health Education & Behavior: The Official Publication of the Society for Public Health Education45(6), 865–878. https://doi.org/10.1177/1090198118769357
+Health Education & Behavior, 45(6), 865–878.

 AmeriCorps Grantee Gathering 2024 poster Carleton College